 My Essential Alaska Travel Resources :

-Fairbanks is located in Interior Alaska, meaning it's much colder than the Southcentral areas of Alaska that most people visit.
-There are 2 ways you can get to Fairbanks in the winter - you can either choose to drive from the airport in Anchorage which is about 6 hours (weather dependent), or you can fly directly to the international airport in Fairbanks.
-I recommend planning to visit for at least one week in order to get the most out of your adventures in the area (especially if you're hoping to view the Northern Lights).
-No matter the season, I recommend bringing many layers you can wear on top of each other, especially warmer layers for the winter.
+Fairbanks is located in Interior Alaska, meaning it's much colder than the SouthCentral areas of Alaska that most people visit (like Anchorage or Juneau).
+There are 3 ways you can get to Fairbanks in the winter.
+You can choose to drive from Anchorage which is about 6 hours weather dependent, you can fly directly to the international airport in Fairbanks, or you can take the Alaska Railroad from Anchorage.
+I recommend planning to visit the area for at least one week not only so you can do the most, but also so you have the best chances to see the Northern Lights in case of bad weather.

 1. Dog Sledding

-Dog sledding in Alaska is one of the most popular activities for visitors, however what you might not know is that dog sledding was invented by the native Inuit people as a means to help with transportation and hunting.
-Nowadays you can easily experience dog sledding on your own during your trip to Alaska, and this tour even provides extra warm outer layers.
+Dog sledding in Alaska is one of the most popular activities for visitors, especially in Fairbanks.
+Originally invented by the native Inuit people as a way to help with transportation and hunting, nowadays you can easily experience dog sledding on your own during your trip to Alaska, many tours even provide extra warm outer layers like boots, jackets, mittens and hats.
 The coldest I've gone dog sledding in is about -30 degrees F, and I wouldn't recommend going if it's any colder.
 If there's any puppies around, you can also usually meet & snuggle with them!
-2. Visit the Arctic Circle If visiting the Arctic Circle is on your bucketlist, then Fairbanks is the best place to cross it off!
-The road to get to the Arctic Circle sign can be quite sketchy and primitive, especially in the winter, so I highly recommend investing in a tour that brings you there and back safely.
-My husband and I drove it in the summer and we still ended up getting multiple flat tires - and the winter months in Alaska can be unforgiving...not to mention, most car rental companies actually ask you to stay away from the Elliot & Dalton Highways that bring you to the Arctic Circle.
-You can usually bundle this tour with a Northern Lights tour!

-3. Test out Local Restaurants
+3. Try the Local Restaurants

 5. Visit the North Pole